Girls Just Want to Have Fun (film): Critical

 The film received generally poor to mixed reviews.
 While certain critics considered the "cheesiness" factor a reason to watch the film, others said it was not a successful addition to the "80s teen movie" genre.

 The New York Times called it "standard high school antics" where Metter "has a lighthearted if unremarkable style.
 The best thing he does here is to assemble a cute cast and simply let the kids bubble along.
 Helen Hunt is a real scene-stealer."

 The Philadelphia Inquirer said "Its main characters are appealing and well-acted" and has "a very clever parody of rock TV shows" but "degenerates into a mirthless comedy about young love and the generation gap, with a few feeble dance sequences thrown in to give viewers a chance to ogle young girls in leotards."

 The Los Angeles Times called it "infectious good fun".

 Box office

 The film opened at number ten at the box office in its first week making $1.6 million.

 Home media

-The VHS release featured an unintentional error: the runtime is listed as 95 minutes on the case (the correct time), but 94 minutes on the cassette label.
+The VHS release featured an unintentional error: the runtime is listed as 95 minutes on the case, and 94 minutes on the cassette label.

 The film was released on DVD by Image Entertainment on September 27, 2011 and on Blu-ray on April 3, 2012.
 As of 2023, it is available to stream on Amazon Prime Video in the US and some European countries.